-Finland’s Metso Corporation is a world-leading industrial company with annual turnover of nearly €3 billion and provides the mining, aggregates, recycling, oil, gas, pulp, paper and process industries with industrial machinery.
+Finland’s Metso Outotec is a world-leading industrial company with annual turnover of nearly €3 billion and provides the mining, aggregates, recycling, oil, gas, pulp, paper and process industries with industrial machinery.
 The company operates in 50 countries worldwide with a network of 80+ service centres and a 12,000-strong workforce.
 Its supply chain is equally impressive, extending to more than 30,000 firms.

-Metso developed a supply chain finance strategy to meet the needs of all its suppliers.
+Metso Outotec developed a supply chain finance strategy to meet the needs of all its suppliers.
 The project won the Gold Award at the 2017 Supply Chain Finance Awards and the Best Trade/Supply Chain Finance Solution Award at the 2018 Adam Smith Awards.
-Metso was chosen from a shortlist of five and won in the manufacturing and industrial category.
+Metso Outotec was chosen from a shortlist of five and won in the manufacturing and industrial category.
 The judges commended its twin-track approach in devising a comprehensive prompt payment solution covering the entire supply chain by coupling conventional SCF with dynamic discounting from C2FO; providing the most appropriate option for each supplier.

 Meeting all needs

 “Metso Outotec wished to offer two solutions that would enable it to capture the whole spend curve, from ‘big spend’ suppliers to medium and small-sized,” says Ville Svens, category director from Metso Outotec’s procurement and the programme manager.